15 Creative Optometry Website Design Ideas

 10. Use Long-Tail Keywords to Attract More Patients

 Your patients are searching online for an eye care provider.
-You want to make sure that your practice’s website pops up in the search engine when they are looking for an eye exam, contact lenses, prescription glasses, and designer frames.
+You want to ensure that your practice’s website pops up in the search engine when they are looking for an eye exam, contact lenses, prescription glasses, and designer frames.
 To help you increase your ranking on Google, you’ll want to include long-tail keywords in your content.
 How do you do that?

 By creating content on your optometry website, such as blogs, and pages that use those keywords.
 The following is a list of long-tail keywords you can use in your content: